Developer Guide

 Extensions:

-- 3a.
-Recruiter inputs invalid phone number or email.
+- 1b.
+Recruiter inputs invalid field.

 Actor: Recruiter